mehtakevan/TalkToRead/README.md

 Our project aims to empower the handicapped and visually impaired by providing a versatile file management tool.
 With our solution, users can effortlessly read, open, close, append, and write both .txt and .pdf files.
-By enabling access to digital content, we're breaking down barriers and fostering independence for all.
+By enabling access to digital content, we're breaking down barriers and fostering independence for all.Our main aim to develop this script is that
-Just one script can change the lives of many, our main aim to develop this script.
+Just one script can change the lives of many.